-Don't leave valuables such as wallets, purses, cell phones or tablets in plain view.
+Do not leave valuables such as wallets, purses, cell phones or tablets in plain view.
 Avoid stowing valuables or shopping bags in the trunk after you park.
 Instead, stow them prior to leaving your location.

 Avoid displaying or giving the appearance of carrying valuable items, such as cell phones or money.
-Don't display cash openly, especially when leaving an ATM machine.
+Do not display cash openly, especially when leaving an ATM machine.